[DRAFT]

 Following are what appear to be requirements from UL for electric sauna heaters in the U.S.:

-- Thermostat Temp Sensor must be placed over the heater where it provides an inaccurate reading of actual sauna temp.
+• Thermostat Temp Sensor must be placed over the heater where it provides an inaccurate and too low of reading of actual sauna temp.

-- Heaters must include a High Temp Limiter with a very low trip point that results in nuisance trips and inability to use the sauna until it has cooled which can take an hour or more.
+• Heaters must include a High Temp Limiter with a quite low trip point that results in nuisance trips and inability to use the sauna until it has cooled which can take an hour or more.

 This results in several negative and perhaps unintentional consequences for U.S. consumers: